WMProject1217/wmcomlib.js2/README.md

 # wmcomlib.js2
 wmcomlib.js JavaScript Function Library v2

-Most of the librarys are moduled
+Most of the librarys in it are moduled, request a byd method to make it work